RunKingProgram/HiRRM/README.md

 ...

 ```
-fixeffect = 2
 inputorders = 4
-coefy = Estimate_coefy(Phenotype,inputorders,fixeffect)
+coefy = Estimate_coefy(Phenotype,order)
 ```

-#### inputorders
+#### order
-An object class of numeric: the order of polynomial you need to fit.

-We chose the optimal growth trajectory according to the Bayesian information criterion (BIC).
+An object class of numeric: the optimal growth trajectory could be chosen according to the Bayesian information criterion (BIC).
 ```
 inputorders = 4
 coefy = Estimate_coefy(Phenotype,inputorders)
 ```

-#### plinkfilename
+#### Genotype
-An object class of character: the filename of PLINK BED files.
-The three PLINK files must have a same filename, for example: “plinkfilename.bed”, “plinkfilename.bim” and “plinkfilename.bam”.
+An object class of character: the filename of PLINK BED files (http://www.cog-genomics.org/plink/1.9/formats#bed).
+The three PLINK files must have a same filename, for example: “Genotype.bed”, “Genotype.bim” and “Genotype.bam”.
 For example:
 ```
+Genotype=“geno”
-result <- Hi_RRM("geno",coefy)
+result <- Hi_RRM(Genotype,coefy)
 ```